joelparkerhenderson/vision-statements-and-mission-statements/README.md

 To bring our customers the best food and beverage values and the information to make informed buying decisions.

+## Tumblr

+Mission: To empower creators to make their best work and get it in front of the audience they deserve.

+## Twitter

+Mission: To give everyone the power to create and share ideas and information instantly, without barriers.

+## Uber

+Mission: Uber is evolving the way the world moves.
+By seamlessly connecting riders to drivers through our apps, we make cities more accessible, opening up more possibilities for riders and more business for drivers.

 ## VFW